 Part of my talk is a brief sketch of where we are as a society regarding dual diagnoses, or co-occurring disorders.
 There's new information.
 New research.
 And it's relevant: Between mental illness and substance abuse, more humans are impacted in this society than this society currently admits.

 I use my story to weave in the bigger picture.
 Where we are in understanding co-occurring disorders, and recovery, as a function of science.
 Where we are, as a society, in treating mental illness — because, primarily, we treat it through our criminal justice system right now, which is not only cruel, but makes no sense.
-As you may expect, I also address stigma, and inclusion, and policies that could address and improve both.
+As you may expect, I also address stigma, anosognosia, and inclusion — the mosaic of inclusion and access that I mentioned before —- and policies that could address and improve both.
 And I attempt to persuade the audience about the absolute benefits of access to a psychiatrist.
 And there are other good ideas out there, which I suggest.
 Along the way, I point out the obvious: Imagine the repercussions of stigma if you’re not a criminal, but are being warehoused in jail.
 You’re all but presumed to be bad — there you are, being housed with convicted criminals — when really your only “crime” is that you have a disability in your brain.

 Depending on the audience, its age, and its needs, I speak greater or less detail about some of these ideas, to keep them interesting and accessible, which I hope give people new thoughts about mental illness to think about, talk about, and spread.
 Some of these ideas are based in innovation and business; some in law; some in public policy.
 Others are about changing society's norms, some in the notion that any person, with any mind, has something of value to contribute to society.
 All of these ideas are simple, clear, practical ideas to change and improve the status quo as to stigma, our misuse of the criminal justice system, concepts such as competency and intent, the warehousing of people with mental illness disabilities, and other related issues.
 I don't claim to have all the answers.
 But I love building on new research and new ideas.
 With my bipolar brain, along with my careers as both a lawyer and an artist, I do have a useful, unique, and valuable view.
 So do you.